Eclassic32/IOT-Lab/README-MQTT.md

 # IoT Weight Monitor - MQTT to WebSocket Bridge

-This version receives weight data via MQTT and outputs it through WebSocket to the web dashboard.
+This version receives cleaned weight data (pre-filtered/stabilized on ESP32) via MQTT and outputs it through WebSocket to the web dashboard.

 ## Architecture